 Reduced Effort Changeover

 Ron developed his method for shaving time off of changeovers (aka makereadies) while working in packaging for The Clorox Company.
-His twist was to not focus on time reduction but instead on reducing the effort of operators.
-And it worked—the results were so amazing that his job shifted from designing packaging lines to reducing changeover downtime in all company plants, as well as those of suppliers.
+His twist was to not focus on time reduction, but instead on reducing the effort of operators.
+And it worked—the results were so amazing that his job shifted from designing packaging lines to reducing changeover downtime in all company plants and suppliers.
 He then documented the process in his book, Reduced Effort Changeover: The Lean Way to Quickly Reduce Changeover Downtime.
 In this session, Ron will explain each step of his process.
-Said one flexible package printing converter that has used it: “With his changeover process I am always super confident when leading operators in a Kaizen event because there are always amazing results.”
+Said one flexible package printing converter that has used it: “With his changeover process I am always super confident when leading operators in a kaizen event because there are always amazing results.”